syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/import-export-annotation.md

 ---
 layout: post
-title: Import and Export annotations in Blazor SfPdfViewer | Syncfusion&reg;
+title: Import and Export annotations in Blazor SfPdfViewer | Syncfusion
-description: Learn here all about import and export annotations in Syncfusion&reg; Blazor SfPdfViewer component and more.
+description: Learn here all about import and export annotations in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug